pmdevita/GifReversingBot/Readme.md

 it's very slow and so this process is usually avoided.
 The bot chooses a reversal method by making an educated guess as to whether the source was originally a gif or an mp4.

+### Gif Host Library

+v3 of GifReversingBot introduces the new Gif Host Library, a new implementation of the code used to describe gifs and hosting websites.
+It aims to share as much code as possible between the sites, reducing implementation efforts as well as surface area for bugs.
+Hosts define several properties such as how to parse their links, upload capabilities,and limits.
+Instead of hard coding where the bot should upload gifs for every host, it is now decided dynamically through the properties of a gif, limits of the hosting sites, and other priorities.
+It's fairly sturdy even though it's new and abstracts away many annoyances, differences, and difficulties managing the gif host sites.